tannerdolby/eleventy-photo-gallery/README.md

 cd my-gallery
 ```

-* .eleventy.js is currently configured to use manual passthrough file copy to include `/images` and `/css` directories in the _site output.
+.eleventy.js is currently configured to use manual passthrough file copy to include `/images` and `/css` directories in the _site output.

-* Templating markdown engine used is [Nunjucks](https://mozilla.github.io/nunjucks/)

 ## 3. Install dependencies
 ```